comnarty/covid-wp-tracker/README.md

-# covid-wp-tracker
+# covid WP Tracker
-WP Plugin to fetch Covid Stats
+a small wordpress Plugin to fetch Covid Stats for Total and Sudan specific Stats.